yesodweb/yesodweb.com-content/blog/2014/06/evil-conditional-compile.md

         _ -> error $ "Unknown type: " ++ show typ
 ```

-Notice how beautiful our pattern matching it.
+Notice how beautiful our pattern matching is.
 This combines the best (worst) of
 both worlds from above: we get full compile time checking, and can easily
 (hah!) pattern match on all possible signatures for the function at hand.